FdI96/Custom-Ruby-Linter/README.md

 ## Acknowledgement

 Thanks to The Odin Project.
 Is the webpage where I learned most of the topics in this project.
+Thanks to CodeImg web page, is where I did the code images.
+[LINK](https://codeimg.io/)

 ## 📝 Licensed MIT